logpai/Drain3/README.md

 #### New features

 - **Persistence**.
-Save and load Drain state into an Apache Kafka topic or a file
+Save and load Drain state into an Apache Kafka topic or a file.
 - **Streaming**.
-Support feeding Drain with messages one-be-one
+Support feeding Drain with messages one-be-one.
 - **Masking**.
 Replace some message parts (e.g numbers, IPs, emails) with wildcards.
 This improves the accuracy of template mining.

 #### Expected Input and Output